60 mg film-coated tabletsPRESCRIBING INFORMATION

 Please refer to Summary of Product Characteristics (SmPC) before prescribing.

-Treatment of adult men with non-metastatic castration-resistant prostate cancer (NM-CRPC), at high risk of developing metastatic disease.
+Treatment of adult men with non-metastatic castration-resistant prostate cancer (nm-CRPC), at high risk of developing metastatic disease; metastatic hormone-sensitive prostate cancer (mHSPC) in combination with androgen deprivation therapy (ADT).

 Dosage & Administration:

 Adults: 240 mg (four 60 mg tablets) single daily dose, swallowed whole with or without food.
-Continue medical castration with gonadotropin releasing hormone analogue (GnRHa) throughout in patients not surgically castrated.
+Continue medical castration with gonadotropin releasing hormone analogue (GnRHa) during treatment in patients not surgically castrated.
+In the event of ≥ grade 3 toxicity or intolerable side effects, hold dose until symptoms improve to ≤ grade 1 or original grade; resume at same or reduced dose if warranted.

 Elderly: No dose adjustment.